The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 A full description of what must be included in these labels is given in parts 2 and 3 of Schedule 7 to the Regulations.

-Retailers of new upholstered furniture are responsible for ensuring that:
+Retailers of new upholstered furniture are responsible for ensuring that permanent labels are on and securely attached to items they supply.

 The labelling provides relevant information to trading standards officers to show compliance and enable cross checking of the claims made on the label with the manufacturer's records